 And if you’re looking for environmentally friendly gift ideas, my eco friendly gifts for kids gift guide will save you lots of time!

 Finally, if you share your nature adventures on social media, my best nature hashtags post is full of copy and paste lists and will save you lots of time.
+You might like to explore my Christmas jokes for kids, quotes about children and nature and winter quotes for inspiration too.

 Have these kids outdoor activities inspired you to enjoy winter outdoors with the kids?